 This is not a rabbit but is best described as a Welsh version of Cheese on Toast.
 Welsh Rarebit is made by mixing cheese with a combination of these ingredients: Ale, Mustard, Paprika, Cayenne, Pepper, Worcestershire sauce, Beaten eggs, Milk and Salt and Pepper.
 The cheese mixture is poured onto toasted bread and baked / grilled until the topping is melted, oozing and golden.
 A variation is topped with a fried egg is known as ‘Buck Rarebit’ and the addition of tomato gives you a dish called ‘Blushing Bunny.’

-Laverbread is known as either ‘Welshman’s caviar’, a luxurious seaweed dish.
+Laverbread is known as ‘Welshman’s caviar’, a luxurious seaweed dish.
 Normally mixed with oatmeal, fried and often served with toast, cockles and bacon.
 It’s a great addition to a Full Breakfast.
-Laverbread is very good for the healthy-eating-types should note that it contains blood-purifying levels of iron.
+Laverbread is very good for the health, containing blood-purifying levels of iron.

 Similar to scones, but cake containing dried fruit and spices, which normally includes nutmeg and ginger.
 Rather than being cooked in the oven, a griddle should be used to cook Welsh Cakes, hence their alias name, Griddle Cakes.
 Welsh Cakes can be made with different flavours and served either hot or cold.

 Glamorgan Sausages are a traditional Welsh delicacy made with leeks, seasoning, mustard, herbs cheese and breadcrumbs.
-The Glamorgan cheese that gave the sausages their name no longer exists so is now made with Caerphilly cheese.
+The Glamorgan cheese that gave the sausages their name no longer exists so the sausages are now made with Caerphilly cheese instead.

 Great with afternoon tea, a traditional fruit cake with a unique flavour.
 Bara Brith translates to ‘speckled bread.’
 Made with dried fruit and spices, particularly tasty when spread with some top-quality Welsh butter.
 No visit to Wales is complete without at least one brith encounter.